Causes of the First Intifada: Unpreparedness of the Israeli government and military for an uprising

-Israeli Brigadier General Amatzia Chen has argued that "In 1987, only a few hundred soldiers were stationed in Gaza and the West Bank.
+According to Inbar, "the guidelines for maintaining law and order, last formulated in 1976, emphasized minimizing contact with the population, along with a clear policy of 'carrots and sticks.'
+This meant primarily economic benefits for 'well-behaved' towns and villages and punishment for those creating problems...
+Law and order were to be maintained by Border Police units, while the IDF were assigned a backup role."
+Israeli Brigadier General Amatzia Chen has argued that "in 1987, only a few hundred soldiers were stationed in Gaza and the West Bank.
 With such scant numbers of forces, local Arabs took advantage of this weakness to engage in violence.
 The Palestinians gained confidence and they felt like they had the upper hand.
 The IDF ended up shooting at civilians on a daily basis just to survive."
 In a December 1987 editorial, The Press noted that "Israeli troops are trained to fight in a conventional war, but not to face a crowd armed with stones and petrol bombs.
 Stones and petrol bombs can be damaging weapons, but they are not guns, missiles, or tanks.
 Israeli soldiers have responded with bullets, and Palestinians have been killed."
-According to Ralph Mandel of the American Jewish Year Book, "the few IDF troops regularly stationed in the Gaza Strip could not cope with either the scale or intensity of the disturbances...
+According to Mandel, "the few IDF troops regularly stationed in the Gaza Strip could not cope with either the scale or intensity of the disturbances...
 Moreover, despite periodic pronouncements proclaiming the IDF's procurement and/or development of nonlethal riot-control equipment, the Israeli troops were as unequipped as they were untrained to cope with demonstrations of this magnitude."

 According to historian Colin Shindler, "initially, most military men including the Minister of Defence, Yitzhak Rabin, dismissed the Intifada as peripheral...
 The Israeli army believed that the insurrection would be crushed swiftly as in the past."
-According to journalist Nathan Shachar, the Israeli government failure in the first few weeks of the Intifada to "see the riots for what they were – a spontaneous and genuine popular revolt against the occupation – gave the Gazans several valuable weeks."
-On 11 December 1987, as the unrest was spreading across the Palestinian territories, Rabin left Israel for a ten-day trip to the United States to sign a defence procurement deal with the American government, and refused to cut short the trip as the unrest worsened; and on 13 December, during Rabin's trip, according to Ralph Mandel, "the cabinet resolved formally that no 'civil revolt' was under way in the territories, that the media were to blame for inflating what was actually a passing wave of riots, and that the security forces had things under firm control.
+According to Shachar, the Israeli government's failure in the first few weeks of the Intifada to "see the riots for what they were – a spontaneous and genuine popular revolt against the occupation – gave the Gazans several valuable weeks."
+On 11 December 1987, as the unrest was spreading across the Palestinian territories, Rabin left Israel for a ten-day trip to the United States to sign a defence procurement deal with the American government, and refused to cut short the trip as the unrest worsened; and on 13 December, during Rabin's trip, according to Mandel, "the cabinet resolved formally that no 'civil revolt' was under way in the territories, that the media were to blame for inflating what was actually a passing wave of riots, and that the security forces had things under firm control.
 No need was seen for a change of policy in the territories."